-As described in Note 1, the Port has prepared these financial statements to meet the financial reporting requirements of state law using accounting practices prescribed by the State Auditor's Budgeting, Accounting and Reporting System (BARS) manual.
+As described in Note 1, the Port has prepared these financial statements to meet the financial reporting requirements of state law and accounting practices prescribed by the State Auditor's Budgeting, Accounting and Reporting System (BARS) Manual.
 Those accounting practices differ from accounting principles generally accepted in the United States of America (GAAP).
 The differences in these accounting practices are also described in Note 1.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the cash and investments and its changes in cash and investments, for the years ended December 31, 2021 and 2020, on the basis of accounting described in Note 1.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the cash and investments of the Port of Camas-Washougal, and its changes in cash and investments, for the year ended August 31, 2022, on the basis of accounting described in Note 1.